-Get the coverage you need while keeping cool.
-Find out the best styles to choose from with our tried and tested reviews!
+Get the coverage you need while keeping cool in hot and humid destinations.
+Find out the best cleavage cover with our tried and tested reviews!

-When you’re traveling in hot and humid weather, you want to wear fresh and airy clothing but many cute clothing styles also have low cut necklines and armholes.
-Not to mention, the endless array of beautiful backless tops that are just not an option for women that need support.
+When you’re traveling in hot and humid weather, you want to add fresh and airy clothing to your travel capsule wardrobe, but many cute clothing styles also have low-cut necklines and armholes.
+Not to mention, the endless array of beautiful backless tops that are just not an option for women who need support.

-You might be thinking, “just wear a camisole underneath!”
-But who wants another bulky layer under their clothes in hot, humid climates?
+You might be thinking, “Just wear a camisole underneath!”
+But who wants another constricting layer under clothes in hot, humid climates?

-So what’s a girl to do, when she needs to wear lightweight clothing in a hot weather, yet everything seems too low-cut?
+So, what’s a girl to do when she needs to wear lightweight clothing in hot weather, yet everything seems too low-cut?

-We asked the TFG Facebook Group this question and received some fantastic cleavage cover options!
+We asked the TFG Facebook Group this question and received some fantastic options!
 And one of our editors personally tried some of these solutions, so keep reading to see the results!

-Spoiler alert: these are our favorite cleavage cover up styles:
+Spoiler alert!
+These are our favorite ways to cover cleavage:

-But we aren’t using the bralette for any kind of support purposes (since it offers little to no support anyway).
+But we aren’t using the bralette or half cami for any kind of support purposes (since it offers little to no support anyway).
 No, we’re wearing a bralette over our regular bra!
 Genius.